MatthewKennedy/spree_volume_pricing/README.md

 This fork of the spree_volume_pricing extension adds multiple currency support by reducing the complexity of having 3 different discount types, this allows the user to create price based tables on quantities in different currencies.

 ## Issues

-1. When adding to cart while using the store set to a none default currency, the base price is shown correctly in the cart line items, however if you increase the line item quantity to trigger a quantity discount, when coming back down to just 1 item the value from the stores default currency is used not the default value from the current currency.
-(variant_decorator.rb line 36 need to input price_in(currency) somehow.)

 1. Setting volume discounts by per user role basis does not work.